 The temperature warning indicates the temperature of the engine.
 A sudden increase in the temperature could indicate an obstructed water inlet or an impeller failure.

 Continued operation of an overheated engine can result in engine seizure.
-If an unusually high temperature reading occurs, shut the engine off immediately.
-Then investigate and correct the problem.
+If an unusually high temperature reading occurs, shut off the engine immediately.
+Investigate and correct the problem before starting the engine again.

 Fuel Gauge